2003 Rugby World Cup final: Before the match

 A closing ceremony was held before the match.
 It began with the release of 18 of 20 inflatable cylindrical figures (representing the 20 qualifying teams), placed in a circle outside the pitch.
-Kate Ceberano performed Cyndi Lauper's "True Colours", the competition's official song, after tournament organisers asked her to replace Kasey Chambers (who had withdrawn).
+Kate Ceberano performed Cyndi Lauper's "True Colors", the competition's official song, replacing Kasey Chambers, who had withdrawn.
 Three young children from the Sydney Children's Choir sang the rugby anthem, "World in Union", as part of the Rugby World Choir.
 The Australian national anthem, "Advance Australia Fair", was performed by Alice Girle and performing-arts student Akos Miszlai before the English national anthem "God Save the Queen" was played by Rugby World Choir members Belinda Evans and James Laing.

 The match was broadcast live on television by the Seven Network in Australia, Sportsnet in Canada, and on ITV1 and S4C in the United Kingdom.
 The Theatre Broadcasting System of the Department of Defence carried coverage of the final for Australian troops stationed in Baghdad.
 Radio coverage was by ABC Radio on the non-commercial programme ABC Radio Grandstand and the commercial Macquarie Network in Australia and by BBC Radio 5 Live in the United Kingdom.
 Live sites were set up across Australia and London, with large screens to enable the public to watch the final.
 Australian Foreign Minister Alexander Downer cautioned Australian citizens watching the final abroad to be mindful of their safety after the Istanbul bombings in Turkey.
 The New South Wales Police adjusted its security measures to stop pitch invasions by spectators during the final.
-The British government was represented at the match by Culture Secretary Tessa Jowell in lieu of Sports Minister Richard Caborn, who was required to attend a House of Commons vote on foundation hospitals.
+The British government was represented at the match by Culture Secretary Tessa Jowell.